transistorfet/computie/README.md

 Currently it doesn't have a name.
 It's largely based on reading Operating Systems Design and Implementation 2ed by Andrew S. Tanenbaum, although I've gone with a monolithic design, at least for the time being, for the simplicity of it.
 It can do preemptive multitasking using the 68681 timer.
-A file system is simulated using fixed size blocks of memory allocated for each file or directory.
-I will eventually make a proper filesystem implementation, probably for the minix filesystem since it's simple and tools are still available on linux to create and mount images, which will help with development.
+It also has an implementation of the minix version 1 filesystem, which uses RAM (through a device driver) to store the data.

 The 68k Single Board Computer
 -----------------------------